kevinstarmack/CS5130---Advanced-Software-Engineering/Milestone #1/Project-Milestone1.md

 ```sh
 python -m nltk.downloader popular
 ```
-* If you have lots of storage space and good bandwidth, you can also use ```sh python -m nltk.downloader all ```.
+* If you have lots of storage space and good bandwidth, you can also use ```python -m nltk.downloader all ```.
 See NLTK's installation page for help.
 * There's also a user interface to select data to download, which you can start with the Python shell:
 ```sh
 Python 3.8.2 ...